-The first and most commonly accepted approach is the instrumental approach.
+The first and most commonly accepted approach is the Instrumental Approach.
 Here, technology is a tool: A hammer is a hammer; the Internet is the Internet, ready to be used by people – but lacking any intrinsic social value.
-In this perspective, technology is neutral meaning 1.
-Technology can be used in any social environment and can thus be easily transferred to any country or locality (unlike democracy of institutions).
-2. Just like knowledge, technology is universally accepted because it is based on scientific and rational concepts, regardless of any institutional, political or socio-economic context.
-On the contrary, the latter can indeed become obstacles to its universal adoptions and spread.
+In this perspective, technology is neutral, meaning 1.
+Technology can be used in any social environment and can thus be easily transferred to any country or locality (unlike a democracy of institutions).
+2. Like knowledge, technology is universally accepted because it is based on scientific and rational concepts, regardless of institutional, political, or socio-economic context.
+On the contrary, the latter can become obstacles to its universal adoption and spread.
 And 3.
-Technology is also universal since its effective deployment brings efficiency by default.
-And efficiency, closely related to productivity, can be universally measured, regardless of any particular context.
+Technology is also ubiquitous since its effective deployment brings efficiency by default.
+And efficiency, closely related to productivity, can be universally measured regardless of any particular context.

-The substantive or anthropological approach sees technology as an independent force relentlessly invading all spaces of social life and changing social values for good.
-In this view, technology evolution reflects increased control and manipulation of nature which, in turn, presupposes advanced scientific knowledge now in the hands of a few – while the public remains oblivious to its inner workings.
-But technology rapidly reaches consumers who have little to no choice but to use it.
-This is how technology starts to take over social life and could eventually take control over the whole of society.
+The Substantive or Anthropological Approach sees technology as an independent force relentlessly invading all spaces of social life and changing social values for good.
+In this view, technology evolution reflects increased control and manipulation of nature, which, in turn, presupposes advanced scientific knowledge is now in the hands of a few – while the public remains oblivious to its inner workings.
+But technology rapidly reaches consumers with little to no choice but to use it.
+This is how technology starts taking over social life and could eventually control society.

-In spite of their apparent differences, both approaches share a common assumption: Technology is an external factor whose dynamics seem to be beyond human control.
+Despite their apparent differences, both approaches share a common assumption: Technology is an external factor whose dynamics seem beyond human control.
 It is a given that must be used and adopted at any cost with little to no choice to do otherwise.
-Technological determinism is the result of this assumption which is shared by both perspectives
+Technological determinism is the result of this assumption shared by both perspectives.

 The way out of this conceptual impasse is to define technology as a social product.
 After all, human interactions shape not only its creation and evolution but also the future of society altogether.
-In this light, human agency via participation and engagement is critical to ensure technology ends up promoting positive social change and advances human development.
+In this light, human agency via participation and engagement is critical to ensure technology promotes positive social change and advances human development.

-Blockchain technology (BCT) is perhaps the best contemporary example of a sophisticated technology which seems to be well beyond the understanding of the public.
-While this does not mean that the average person can not use BCT, it does show the potential emergence of an Engineerocracy or Algocracy as a distinct possibility in the short run – unless society as a whole engages in the process of technology production, diffusion, and social appropriation.
+Blockchain technology (BCT) is perhaps the best contemporary example of a sophisticated technology that seems well beyond the public’s understanding.
+While this does not mean that the average person can not use BCT, it does show the potential emergence of an Engineerocracy or Algocracy as a distinct possibility in the short run – unless society engages in the process of technology production, diffusion, and social appropriation.

 The concept of efficiency also plays a vital role.
 Efficiency is almost always cited as one of the most important benefits of technology deployments.
-In most cases, it seems to be the driving force behind them usually trumping other potential benefits such as agency, transparency, and accountability.
-Initiatives focused on fostering governance, and rights issues are the notable exception here.
+In most cases, it seems to be their driving force, usually trumping other potential benefits such as agency, transparency, and accountability.
+Initiatives focused on fostering governance and rights issues are the notable exception here.

 Below are some of the resources consulted for this post.